Phone Swap: Development

-Phone swap was conceived after a brief from an advertising agency, who were taking proposals on behalf of Samsung to create a movie that would cut across ages 15 to 45.
+Phone Swap was conceived after a brief from an advertising agency, who were taking proposals on behalf of Samsung to create a movie that would cut across ages 15 to 45, and was shot in Lagos and made in partnership with Globacom and BlackBerry.
+It also got financial support from Meelk Properties, IRS Airlines, Seven-up Bottling Company, Honeywell Flour Mill and several others.
+The scripting stage for the film took two years, while the production and post production stages took six weeks and three months respectively.
+The film received critical acclaim and was highly successful at the box office.
 Ten scripts were submitted from different people and companies, but Afolayan's script eventually won the pitch.
 Although Samsung later dropped out of the project, Kunle Afolayan went ahead to solicit funds from other major sponsors as he was keen on concluding the project.
 Afolayan believed that although the film is not "arty" like The Figurine, it also had the potential of doing well at the box office because it is a commercial film.
 Afolayan however decided to steer clear of slapstick comedy, which had become a tradition for the comedy genre in Nollywood.
 He also stated at the press screening of the film in Lagos that the choice of a comedy genre is inline with the bid to diversify his production company; the previous two films from Golden Effects Studios had been thrillers, so Phone Swap was to show that his company was not running on a "one-way traffic".
 Kemi Adesoye and Afolayan came up with the story idea for the film; with the scripting stage taking a total period of two years.